digitalocean/navigators-guide/book/02-scale/ch05-config-mgmt.md

 WordPress relies on its database for almost everything, and a single external database server is a single point of failure.
 There are a few options for database clusters, and different parts can be mixed and matched based on what works best in your case.

-In this chapter, we'll biuld a Galera cluster running on MariaDB, which is a fork of MySQL.
+In this chapter, we'll build a Galera cluster running on MariaDB, which is a fork of MySQL.
 This will run behind a few HAProxy nodes with an attached DigitalOcean Floating IP.

-You can visit the source repository for this here: https://github.com/cmndrsp0ck/galera-cluster.
+You can visit the source repository for this here: https://github.com/DO-Solutions/galera-tf-mod.
 It sets up TCP routing to the cluster, which has three nodes by default, though you can choose to increase the number of cluster members or add an arbitrator to tolerate a higher number of failures. <!-- TODO(@hazel-nut): this assumes a reader knows where to change the number of cluster members, or what an arbitrator is and how to create one -->

 ## Setting Up the WordPress Cluster